 Category : Best Practice

 About Daniel Crouch

-Daniel Crouch currently serves as the Team Manager for the Universal Weather and Aviation, Inc. Foxtrot Team.
+Daniel Crouch currently serves as a Master Mission Advisor for Universal Weather and Aviation, Inc. Tango Team.
 He is an expert at facilitating hard-to-get business aviation permits and was able to receive permits to the first-ever demo flights within Russia.
 Since joining Universal in 2001, Daniel has facilitated approximately 10,000 trip legs, including many to Asia, South America, and Europe.
 Daniel has shared his trip planning expertise in industry publications as well as served as a speaker at events such as the National Business Aviation Association Schedulers & Dispatchers Conference.
 He can be reached at email@example.com.